LOADING

 Share

 He recommends a vehicle-challenging device, which affords visible evidence of the offense.
-“The effectiveness of the revised fines relies upon on the implementation mechanism,” he says.
-He believes powerful use of technology will lessen the temptation to bribe.
+“The effectiveness of the revised fines relies on the implementation mechanism,” he says.
+He believes the powerful use of technology will lessen the temptation to bribe.

-Studies conducted by IISc say speeding, driving on the incorrect facet and signal leaping are the main reasons for dying.
+Studies conducted by IISc say speeding, driving on the incorrect facet, and signal leaping are the main reasons for dying.

 Rs 100 cr a year